PE and Sports Funding

 - Increased number of pupils attending after school activity and enrichment clubs clubs.
 E.g. Forest School, Cricket, Football and Gymnastics

 - Increase confidence and engagement of children through outdoor learning opportunities, including development of skills in working as part of a team.
 This has had an impact back in the classroom.

 - Children, who would not have the opportunity to learn to swim outside of school, have increased their physical activity, enjoyment, water confidence and skills.

-Currently, 86% of the year six cohort are meeting the National Curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.
+In 2017, 86% of the year six cohort met the National Curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.

 - Further develop our playground and school field to increase pupils' physical activity opportunities.

 - Further increase pupils opportunities to take part in competitive sports.

 - Pupils in KS2 will be screened for excellence(By Montagu Coaches) and offered a place at St Peters Sports Academy Club.

 - Further Training of our own Forest School and Outdoor learning Lead teacher. and development of resources and the school sites.